fanav/Verification_MMS_Tools/README.md

 - MS-2: EULER Verification case supersonic on curved domain
         the same as MS-2 in [1] and in branch FreeFlow_Euler/NS/RANS-SA

-- MS-3: NS Verification case
+- MS-3:  Navier-Stokes Verification case
         the same as MS-3 in [1] and in branch FreeFlow_Euler/NS/RANS-SA

 - MS-4: RANS-SA Verification case, original SA model [4]